About Me

 Sihwan Park†, Doohyuk Jang†, Sung-Yub Kim, Souvik Kundu, Eunho Yang (†: Equal Contribution)

-ICLR 2025 Workshop on Scalable Optimization for Efficient and Adaptive Foundation Models (Oral Presentation) -
+ICLR 2025 Workshop on Scalable Optimization for Efficient and Adaptive Foundation Models (Best Paper Runner-up)

 LANTERN: Accelerating Visual Autoregressive Models with Relaxed Speculative Decoding